ptbjack/Library/Mi/Main/Neo-Liberal Left and Populist Right.md

 Tags:

-[[@Angela Nagle]]: populist right taking the side of transgression, the left taking the conservative side, defending order and introducing more rules.[^1]
+[[Nagle]]: populist right taking the side of transgression, the left taking the conservative side, defending order and introducing more rules.[^1]
 - the difference that makes a difference has shifted

 ## Dealing with [[Discontent]]: